offsoc/onionplan/docs/2 - Roadmaps/02 - Roadmap: Usability Proposal - Certificates.md

     1. Each proposal feasibility.
     2. Available resources.
     3. Results.
+    4. Double check if a proposal does not bring any serious issues.
 4. Then some prioritization/decision is needed.
 5. This document presents a summarized comparison between proposals.
 6. This needs further review and discussion.